fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 ### Use fleetctl as the new user

-Now that the password has been reset, you will need to log in again using the updated password with `fleetctl login`.
+Now that the password is reset, you will need to log in again using the updated password with `fleetctl login`.
 You'll now be able to perform tasks using `fleetctl` as your new API-only user.

 ### Switching users